aardappel/lobster/lobster/docs/source/shooter_tutorial.md

     gl_scale(gl_windowsize().y / worldsize)
     gl_circle(1, 6)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-What changed: first, we pulled in two more standard lobster includes.
-`color.lobster` gives us convenient color presets, useful for the `gl_clear` we
-already had, and now we set `gl_color` to determine the default color to draw
-with.

 Before we can actually draw, we have to talk about coordinate systems.
 By
 default, coordinates in Lobster correspond directly to pixels, with (0,0) in the